MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/acquiring-tokens/overview.md

 In MSAL.NET, AuthenticationResult exposes:

 - `AccessToken` for the Web API to access resources.
 This is a string, usually a base64 encoded JWT but the client should never look inside the access token.
-The format isn't guaranteed to remain stable and it can be encrypted for the resource.
+The format isn't guaranteed to remain stable, and it can be encrypted for the resource.
 People writing code depending on access token content on the client is one of the biggest sources of errors and client logic breaks
 - `IdToken` for the user (this is a JWT)
 - `ExpiresOn` tells the date/time when the token expires
 - `TenantId` contains the tenant in which the user was found.
 Note that in the case of guest users (Azure AD B2B scenarios), the TenantId is the guest tenant, not the unique tenant.